fpalandri/fpalandri.github.io/index.md

 ### Web application: an interactive hazard map showing critical infrastructure

-What you see here is a snapshot of a web application I developed using open source data on climate hazards and open source geographic coordinates for critical energy & industry infrastructure.
+This is a snapshot of a web application I developed using climate-hazard projections and geographic coordinates for critical energy & industry infrastructure - all open source.
 A dashboard in another tab computes statistics on the exposure of local infrastructure to hazards.

-Before this snapshot, a bunch of layers for the South-Eastern region of France were selected.
+##### Just before this snapshot was taken, a bunch of layers for the South-Eastern region of France were selected.

 ![Image3](/snap_app.png)